April 8, 1812

 Encamped near Vienna, Austria

 Again, I spent all day gazing at clouds while I wandered the camp, thinking of you and us.
-Remembering long lunches in second-story cafes, peeking below at passers-by, guessing the stories, Where they are going?
+Remembering long lunches in second-story cafes, peeking below at passers-by, guessing their stories: Where they are going?
 What do they do?
 Their secrets, or their names.

 Thinking of our future, perhaps a small country house where you’ll teach at a school & I’ll go bald & tend to radishes.
 Or maybe I will grow my shop and train apprentices, but honestly, I am not sure I want to force a profession on someone unless it is what they want to do.
 Rather I want to be the one who encourages others to find their essential nature, to explore their desires and predilections without shame.
 Honestly to make their way in the world without hindrance, fear or influence from Church or State.